Current Scholars

 Bo Shively

-Bo Shively is a first year student from Dayton, Ohio.
+Bo Shively is a second year student from Dayton, Ohio.
 He is pursuing a degree in civil engineering and possibly a minor in sustainability and is interested in sustainable urban design and transportation systems.
-In his free time, he likes to take care of his plants, read, and travel.
-He looks forward to getting involved in community service and Engineers Without Borders at GW, along with exploring the city.
-He is grateful to be a Clark Scholar and to have the opportunity to do internships and study abroad with GW.
+In his free time, he likes to take care of his plants, read, exploring the city, and travel.
+He has a passion for teaching and works as a tutor with the Nashman Center for Civic Engagement and Public Service Center at GW and spends a lot of time tutoring younger students and doing community service.
+He is grateful to be a Clark Scholar and to have the opportunity to do internships and study abroad.

 Image